The VCE History Study Design 2016-2020, as well as Advice for Teachers and Frequently Asked Questions, are available here.

 Additional advice on VCE exams

-On 4 August, the VCAA released the following NEW information on VCE exams:
+On 4 August, the VCAA released the following information on VCE exams:

 In VCE History, evidence may be drawn from primary and/or secondary sources, and include factual detail related to the key knowledge stated in the study design, historical perspectives and historical interpretations.